Kylie Jenner 'devastated' by Jordyn Woods' betrayal

-Kylie Jenner is said to be ''devastated'' by Jordyn Woods' betrayal after her best friend kissed her sister Khloe Kardsahian's boyfriend Tristan Thompson.
+Kylie Jenner is still said to be ''devastated'' about Jordyn Woods' betrayal, and it has contributed to her ''rough week''.

-The 'Keeping Up With The Kardashians' star was shocked to find out her best friend kissed her sister Khloe Kardsahian's boyfriend Tristan Thompson and is upset at the idea she will have to cut her off.
+The 'Keeping Up With The Kardashians' star has been having a ''rough week'' and is still reeling after her best friend was caught kissing Kylie's sister Khloe Kardashian's partner Tristan Thompson at a party a couple of weeks ago.

-A source told The Sun Online: ''Kylie is devastated about everything.
-She would never have guessed this would happen.
-Jordyn is her closest friend and she relies on her so heavily.
-She gets advice on everything from her - Jordyn goes to pretty much every business meeting with Kylie.
-They live together, she helps care for Stormi, she drives her places, she is emotional support when Kylie is overwhelmed.
-Faced with losing all of that, Kylie is really upset.
-She's been in tears every day and the whole family is very concerned she won't be able to cope without her.''
+A source told People magazine: ''Kylie has had a rough week.
+She is still devastated about Jordyn and had an argument with Travis.''

-Jordyn was recently told to move out of her best friend Kylie's house so that the television personality can make up her mind about what she wants to do next.
+Jordyn recently spoke out to give her side of the story, insisting her kiss with Tristan was a drunken mistake and a ''dumb move'' to make.

 With the 61st Grammy Awards fast approaching, we have revised the long list of nominees once again and think we've made up our mind about who will be...